amarpan/how-to-create-a-github-profile/README.md

 </div>

 ## Introduction
 Creating a GitHub profile is a great way to show visitors what one is all about as a developer - what languages and frameworks one knows, types of work interested in, and general background informaton.
-In this guide, we'll cover how to create a repository that displays as a profile and how to add tools that display advanced coding statistics.
+In this guide, we'll cover how to create a repository that doubles as a profile and how to add tools that display advanced coding statistics.

 | Before | After |
 |:------:|:-----:|